svelderrainruiz/labview-icon-editor/CONTRIBUTING.md

    - **Environment**: Include relevant details about your environment (e.g., operating system, LabVIEW version, etc.).
    - **Screenshots**: If applicable, add screenshots to clarify the issue.

+All interactions should be done with care following our [Code of Conduct](https://github.com/ni/labview-icon-editor/blob/main/CODE_OF_CONDUCT.md).